 Complete and submit an SCS Application Form.
 SCS scopes the project based on information provided in the application and prepares a proposal for your approval with a suggested timeline and quote.
 Once you approve the proposal, you sign a Work Order.
 An SCS account manager is be assigned to guide you through the certification process.

-The auditor conducts an on-site audit to evaluate your data.
+An onsite may be required and will be determined by the auditor.
+If an audit is required, the auditor conducts an on-site audit to validate submitted quality systems procedures and product data.
 The auditor interacts with your technical staff to clarify and obtain any additional information that might prove essential to reaching an accurate supportable evaluation.

 Draft Assessment Report